it-novum/vagrantboxes/openITCOCKPIT_V3-dev/README.md

 oitc <YOUR COMMAND>
 ````

+# Documentation
+If you are looking the openITCOCKPIT documentation please open your openITCOCKPIT interface and search Documentation in the menu on the left side

+There is also a section for developers

 # Have a problem or ideas to improve?
 Please don't hesitate to create a Issue or Pull Request